 Minutes later, Norwich got a goal right in front of me, the Ipswich keeper making his one mistake of the day.
-It ended like that, 1-1, and everybody went home in the classic “At least we didn’t lose mentality” so common of derbies.
+It ended like that, 1-1, and everybody went home in the classic “At least we didn’t lose” mentality that is so common of derbies.

 Here are the official highlights.
 Watch for the non-penalty — the ref actually called a foul on the striker! — and the Norwich goal getting past the keeper, near post, which shouldn’t happen.